Canop/broot/website/docs/documentation/installation.md

     brew install broot

+*note: the brew formula is maintained by a third party*

 # Installation Completion : the `br` shell function

 broot is convenient to find a directory then `cd` to it, which is done using `<alt><enter>` or `:cd`.